dame-is/context-supply/README.md

 Tools for clearer thinking

-## AI Energy & Water Converter
+## AI Water & Energy Converter

-This tool helps you better understand the environmental impact of using AI by comparing it to everyday things that people can more easily relate to.
-The estimates are based on available research and can be toggled between pessimistic, neutral, or optimistic calculations.
+Use this tool to better understand the environmental impact of personal AI usage by comparing it to everday things that people can more easily relate to.
+The estimates are based on currently available research cited below and can be toggled between a pessimistic, neutral, or optimistic calculation.

 ### Key Points

-- For most people, the impact of using AI is likely to be insignificant compared to other lifestyle factors
-- However, for heavy AI users, the impact can be much more significant
+1. **For most people, the impact of using AI is likely to be insignificant in comparison to other lifestyle factors.** However, for those who use AI heavily, the impact can be much more significant.
+This may change in the future.

+2. Reducing or opting out of eating meat (especially beef) and voting for candidates who prioritize environmental issues are by far the most impactful things the average American can do.

+3. Even with lifestyle changes though, **preventing long-term ecological collapse is mostly dependent on corporations and governments making necessary changes.** Their prioritization of non-renewable energy sources account for the vast majority of global emissions.
+We must demand action.

-- Data centers accounted for 1.5% of the world's electricity consumption in 2024, with AI usage being a subset of this
+4. Data centers accounted for only 1.5% of the world's electricity consumption in 2024, of which AI usage is merely a subset along with other internet-related activities.
+This percentage is expected to grow as AI usage increases, and data centers are projected to become more efficient and rely more on renewable energy sources.
-- The most impactful environmental actions for the average American remain:
-  - Reducing or eliminating meat consumption (especially beef)
-  - Voting for candidates who prioritize environmental issues

 ### Important Note

-Determining the environmental impact of personal AI usage is complex and depends on various factors:
-- Model version
-- Configuration
-- Query length
-- Data center efficiency
-- Regional energy sources

-This tool is a work in progress and feedback is appreciated to help improve its accuracy and usefulness.
+Determining the environmental impact of personal AI usage is complex and depends on factors such as model version, configuration, query length, data center efficiency, and regional energy sources.
+This tool is a work in progress and feedback is appreciated to help improve the accuracy and usefulness of the tool.

 ### Further Reading